comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/custom_metric.md

         )
 ```

+The `score` method should return a `ScoreResult` object.
+The `ascore` method is optional and can be used to compute the asynchronously if needed.

+:::tip
 You can also return a list of `ScoreResult` objects as part of your custom metric.
 This is useful if you want to return multiple scores for a given input and output pair.

-:::note
-The `score` method should return a `ScoreResult` object.
-The `ascore` method is optional and can be used to compute the score for a given input and output pair.
 :::

 This metric can now be used in the `evaluate` function as explained here: [Evaluating LLMs](/evaluation/evaluate_your_llm).